hvo7/Loan-Default-Risk-Predictor/README.md

 By assessing high-risk loans in advance, we can reduce the amount of loans defaulting and thus minimize financial loss.

-I hope to achieve this by answering a few questions:
+I hope to achieve this by:
+1. Creating an interactive dashboard in Tableau for non-technical users by allowing them to filter to what demographic tends have default loans.
+2. Explore several hypotheses and overall answer:
     * What does a high risk profile (very likely to default) look like vs. a low risk profile
     * What factors are most associated with default - this may help further feature selection for a risk assessment model

-## Tools & Stack
-* EDA: **Pandas**, **SQL**
-* Data Visualization: **Tableau**
-    - We hope to create an interactive dashboard to help specifically non-technical users gain insights into the data.

 ### Data Collection
 ---